oajilore1/SmartTrip-AI-Agent./README.md

 Automation: The system runs itself.
 You type your trip details, and the n8n flow automatically gets the data, filters the JSON, and asks the AI to write the final list.

-Goals (Success Metrics): We aim for the whole search to take under 4 seconds, for the AI to follow the clear list format over 95% of the time, and for the AI output to be very small (less than 5% of the original data).

-Roles: (Self-Reflect and Fill in the names of the users collaborating on this project.)

 🏛️ How It Works (Simple View)